GSS Harmonisation Strategy

 As stated in the Better Statistics, Better Decisions strategy, we want to see our statistics enabling sound policy decisions and providing a firm evidence base for decision making, inside and outside of government.
 Improving the harmonisation of statistics across the GSS will increase comparability and coherence thereby ensuring they serve the public good.

 Therefore, the aim of this strategy is to improve comparability and coherence of statistics across the GSS.

-We will deliver this aim through achieving three goals:
+We will deliver this aim by achieving three goals:

 - Increase consistency in definitions and classifications used in data collection across government